microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/examples/v1.0-beta/Get-MgApplication.md

 f6b30057-7095-4e2c-89f8-224149f591b7 Testing App        00e80963-9bc0-4147-b9e0-2ba56093e7e6 AzureADandPersonalMicrosoftAccount Contoso.com
 ```

-This example returns all applications whose display name contains 'Test'. $appCount variable will contain the result-set count.
-This example requires the ConsistencyLevel parameter set to `eventual` because the Count and Search parameters are in the command.
-For more information on the use of *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).
+This example returns all applications whose display name contains 'Test'.
+The $appCount variable contains the count of objects in the result.
+Advanced query requires the ConsistencyLevel parameter set to `eventual` and Count parameters in the command.
+For more information about *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).

 ### Example 5: Use -Filter to get all the applications with a display name that starts with 'New' including a count of the returned users, with the results ordered by display name